How Long is the Divorce Process in Florida?

 When a divorce case settles at mediation the timeline for completion is significantly shortened, but a certain percentage of cases do remain contested and go to trial.
 The process for a contested case is long, tedious, and very unpredictable.
 A contested divorce case can take from nine months to three years to settle.
 Occasionally a Florida divorce case can go on much longer, but that is in an extreme situation.

 Can We Predict How Long My Divorce Will Take?

 One of the variables that can affect the length of the divorce process includes the accuracy and completeness of your documents.
 Any errors or missing information will cause further delay.
 The failure of either party to follow legal procedures also creates a stall in the case.
 You should work closely with your divorce attorney so that you know exactly what is expected, and when, during the entire divorce process.

 Although judges want to move their cases along to their ultimate conclusion, the variety of procedures, and the variations in courts and caseloads from county to county create factors that make it difficult to predict exactly how long a divorce will take.
 The scheduling of your final hearing is dependent on the court calendar and whether the responsible judge has an open or relatively full calendar, but a good attorney will be assertive in make sure that their client’s case continues to move forward.

-Meet with an attorney from In Law We Trust, P.A. to discuss the specifics of your case.
+Meet with an attorney from In Law We Trust Divorce and Family Lawyers to discuss the specifics of your case.
 To the best of our ability, based upon the many circumstances in your divorce, we will discuss a realistic timeline with you.
 If expediency is your goal, we know how to be persistent and aggressive in the courts.
 As your attorneys, we know this is a stressful process for you and your time is valuable.
 We will always work diligently to represent your best interests and meet your expectations when we represent you in divorce.

 Call The Family Law Experts Men Trust (813) 415-3510